seanmcatee/torchys/README.md

  - When using the GPU, running the same operation more times adds significant speed improvements
    * Mac's GPU seems to win when running 10 at a time.
+   * Adding a single first run before timing the operation results in faster and more consistent time results.
+Ramp-up must be an issue.

  TODO:
   - Test on other machines?